spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

 }

 type Question struct {
+    // The DNS type to query for
 	Type        uint16
+    // The class to query for
 	Class       uint16
+    // The Domain name in question
 	Name        string
-    Nameserver  string
+    // The nameserver to use.
+Leave blank for default (system?) resolver Nameserver  string
-    // Set an ID to associate distinct queries together, for easier aggregation Id          UUID
+    // Set an ID to associate distinct queries together, for easier aggregation
+    // ID will be passed along through the answer.
+    Id          UUID
+}

+type ClientOptions struct {
+    // Reuse socket between requests
+    ReuseSockets bool
+    // Pass in a cache, shared between threads
+    Cache        Cache
+    // Use the above cache
+    IsCached     IsCached
+    // Return a trace
+    IsTraced     IsTraced
 }

 type Cache struct {